overflo23/blinkenpoi/README.md

 * An ESP8266 (WeMos D1 Mini)
 * Ledstrip with 50 pcs APA102 addressable leds
 * Battery holder
-* Custom PCB with 2 Buttons
+* Custom PCB with a Button
 * Bells and whistles

 /arduino contains firmware code